catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

   :alt: Dagit home

 Click the hamburger button in the upper left to view the definitions, assets and jobs.

-First, you'll need to create the raw FERC databases by clicking on one of the ``pudl.ferc_to_sqlite`` jobs.
+To run the data pipelines, you'll first need to create the raw FERC databases by clicking on one of the ``pudl.ferc_to_sqlite`` jobs.
 Then select "Launchpad" where you can adjust the years to extract for each dataset.
 Then click "Launch Run" in the lower right hand corner of the window.
 Dagit will